 A weekly chance to meet face-to-face and discuss a wide variety of intellectual topics, in an analogue fashion; the idea is to disconnect from the internet and to connect in person.

 When and where is it?

-We meet every other week on Monday nights, 7-10pm at the Sekforde Arms on Sekforde Street, Clerkenwell.
+We meet every other week on Monday nights, 7-10pm at The Sekforde on Sekforde Street, Clerkenwell.
 Nearest stations are Farringdon or Barbican.
 We send out emails to announce meetings, but you can also check the announcement posts , or subscribe to the Google Calendar for updates.

 The inaugural meeting was on 26 November 2018, with the second following on 3 December 2018.
 We took a break over the holidays but have been going since 14 January 2019.